C Program to find Binomial Coefficients

 char s[SIZE];

-/* Function to remove spaces from given string */
+/* Removes spaces from a string in-place */

 *i = *j++;